 True Highlands Blog

-It’s brilliant to see Game of Thrones back on TV this month.
-It’s over the top narrative of warring monarchs, torture, slaughter and treachery makes for compulsive viewing.
+It’s brilliant to see Game of Thrones back on TV next month.
+Its over the top narrative of warring monarchs, torture, slaughter and treachery makes for compulsive viewing.
 If you thought the series a tad excessive then read on.
 You may be surprised to find that, (dragons aside), Scottish history was a huge influence on the series and tales of medieval clan shenanigans are often way more theatrical than anything fictional portrayed on screen.

 The history embedded in the stones that surround us has a refreshing permanence to it.
 Like signposts or a blog from the past, rocks can still carry meaning and lessons from history in our age of transient media.
 Tales that hark back to an era where superstition took precedence over science.
 These stories are old and have, no doubt, weathered over time - but the stones remain.
 Here are a few to entice you.